 Being a team leader is a huge responsibility.
-Your primary goal is often how to help your team become better and work together to meet certain goals.
+Your primary goal is to help your team become better and work together to meet certain goals.
 As a team leader, you’ll want to prioritize discovering your team’s strengths.
 Here are some key questions you’ll want to ask yourself.

 - Are the people on your team engaged?